edalorzo/fundamental-programming/README.rst

 At this point, the object is self-defensive.
 It cannot be built in an inconsistent state.
 But once you realize that this is the case, then why do we need bean validation?
 If the object guarantees it is always in a consistent state there is no need to validate it any further.

-Even, more, in case like this you can probably get rid of the setter methods and make your object entirely immutable, and just survive with the validations in the constructor, which makes it even simpler.
+Even, more, in a case like this you can probably get rid of the setter methods and make your object entirely immutable, and just survive with the validations in the constructor, which makes it even simpler.
 No bean validation whatsoever.

 .. code-block:: java